What are personal development objectives?

-Mind Gym recommends that feedback on objectives is given fortnightly, while Deloitte requires its staff to have weekly one-to-ones.
+Mind Gym recommends feedback on objectives be given fortnightly, while Deloitte requires its staff to have weekly one-to-ones.
 Ensure employees have access to an online performance management system so they can keep track of their objectives and check-in meetings.
-If you are too small to warrant an online system, make use of offline performance management tools such as a one-to-one meeting template.
+If you believe your business is too small to warrant an online system (we disagree — check out this post about how HR software can seriously benefit SMEs), you can use offline performance management tools such as a one-to-one meeting template.

 Make personal development objectives stretching

-Research has been conducted on goal setting in an effort to determine whether people are more likely to perform well when working on challenging goals or easier deliverables.
-The research revealed that when goals are stretching, they result in significantly higher performance.
-This should be kept in mind when agreeing personal development objectives, but remember to keep things in perspective.
-Objectives that stretch an individual beyond the limit of their capabilities will not be achieved and you will be left with an employee feeling disillusioned and unmotivated.
+Research has been conducted on goal setting to determine whether people are more likely to perform well when working on challenging goals or easier deliverables.
+The study revealed that when goals and targets are stretching, they result in significantly higher performance.
+It also demonstrates that employees are generally much more engaged when challenged.

 Keep this information in mind when agreeing personal development objectives.
 Employees should be encouraged to create personal objectives that challenge them —but remember to keep things in perspective.
 Objectives that stretch an individual beyond the limit of their capabilities are not achievable and will leave the employee feeling disillusioned and unmotivated.
 During the goal-setting process, be extra cautious of perfectionists — they expect a lot from themselves, and they aren’t always the best judge of what is reasonable.